Journalism Teachers

 Members of college and university faculty educate undergraduate or graduate students, or in some cases, both, in their areas of specialty.
 Journalism professors teach students about the fundamentals of journalistic writing, as well as more specialized topics such as investigative reporting, editorial writing, features writing, media criticism, and journalistic ethics.
 Some schools do not have a separate journalism department; many times journalism classes are taught under the auspices of the communications department.

 The primary duty of a professor is his or her commitment to the students education.
 Instruction takes place in the form of classroom lectures and in hands-on activities such as the actual publication of a newspaper, operation of a student-run television or radio station, or the creation of a news-based Web site.
-Textbooks usually supplement in-class learning, as do assignments, writing laboratories, exams, computers, local and national newspapers, and closed-circuit or cable television.
+Textbooks usually supplement in-class learning, as do assignments, writing laboratories, exams, computers, local and national newspapers, and online course components.
 Most professors teach three or four classes each week, totaling nine or 12 hours weekly.
 Much of a professors time is spent preparing lectures and grading papers and exams, an additional two or three hours per class.

 Journalism professors may also act as advisers for students.
 They set a certain amount of time aside to help students schedule a beneficial program of study, answer questions regarding their major, or any other aspects of college life.
 Not all professors serve as advisers; those who do may have a reduced teaching schedule to compensate.